vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 If we go through the laborious exercise of plugging in numbers to Eq.
 13.4 for T = 6000 and A = 1 × $10^{-6}$ (1 μm), we find13 the overall outcome is 3.73 × 1013 W/m2 per meter of wavelength.
 Once we adjust by $10^{-6}$ for the units on the plot (see earlier margin note), we expect 0.373 x 108 W/m2 per micron.
 Indeed, the blue curve passes through this value at a wavelength of 1 μm, as indicated by the dotted line in Figure 13.1.
 Figure 13.1: Planck spectra, or blackbody spectra for three temperatures, indicating where the ultraviolet, visible, and infrared regions lie.
 The shapes of the three curves (spectra) are described by Eq.
 13.4, the star locations are found by Eq.
 13.5, and the total power radiated, per square meter of surface is the area under each curve, as captured in Eq.
 13.3.
 The dotted line relates to Example 13.2.2.
 Note the le8 factor on the vertical axis, meaning that the axis goes from 0 to 1.0 x 108 W/m2/μm.
 12: Eq.
 13.4 uses units of meters for A, but Figure 13.1 uses microns (um, or $10^{-6}$ m) for convenience.
 Also, Eq.
-13.4 delivers an answer in units of W/m2 per meter of wave- length, but for the plot we divided by 106 so it would be W/m2 per micron of wavelength.
+13.4 delivers an answer in units of W/m2 per meter of wavelength, but for the plot we divided by 106 so it would be W/m2 per micron of wavelength.
 By taking care of this detail, the area under each curve in Figure 13.1 should match σT4 as in Eq.
 13.3.
 13: Numerically, the numerator is 3.74 x $10^{-16}$, the denominator is $10^{-30}$, and the argument in the exponential is 2.4, so that the second fraction is 0.1.

 201